liip/varnish-plus-cli/README.md

 ### Compile the VCL with twig

 The VAC only supports one single VCL file.
+Varnish Controller would support multiple files, but it is simpler to manage a single file on the server.

-It is good practice to separate your VCL into several files for better overview.
-With twig, instead of VCL statement `include "sub.vcl`, you will use the twig instruction `{% include 'sub.vcl.twig' %}`.
+It is good practice to separate your VCL into several files for better readability.
+With Twig, instead of VCL statement `include "sub.vcl`, you will use the twig instruction `{% include 'sub.vcl.twig' %}`.

 Additionally, you can use variables in twig, e.g. to handle different environments.